No gym? No problem. You can get the best from your physique with bodyweight exercises, and here’s how.

-If you’re taking a break from the gym, or unable to get to the gym for a bit, fall back onto these fundamental bodyweight exercises.
+If you’re getting started with home workouts, fall back onto these fundamental bodyweight exercises.
 You’ll maintain your muscle mass, and could even build a bit more!

 Squats are a key exercise when you’re weight training, and it’s no different with bodyweight workouts.
 Doing squats without extra weight is still great training for your quads and hamstrings, glutes, and calves.
 Bodyweight squats also challenge your core and will get your heart rate up if you do enough reps.